14 Unique Movie Theatres in Auckland That Make Watching Movies Way Better!

 610 Dominion Road, Balmoral

-One hundred years old and still a going strong, the Capitol Cinema is a great place to see a movie when you’re out for dinner on Dominion Road in Balmoral.
+One hundred years old and still going strong, the Capitol Cinema is a great place to see a movie when you’re out for dinner on Dominion Road in Balmoral.
 Protected by the New Zealand Historic Places Trust with Grade 1 classification, the Capitol Cinema experience is a step back in time with its vintage fixtures and classic red seats.

-If you want a dose of nostalgia with the very best in new release arthouse films concurrently with upmarket commercial releases, special film events and festivals, this is the place.
-There is also a good wine selection, excellent ice cream, delicious baking and friendly staff — not to mention a dozen wondrous Asian restaurants for a pre-or-post film bite nearby.
+If you want a dose of nostalgia with the very best in new-release arthouse films concurrently with upmarket commercial releases, special film events, and festivals, this is the place.
+There is also a good wine selection, excellent ice cream, delicious baking, and friendly staff—not to mention a dozen wondrous Asian restaurants for a pre- or post-film bite nearby.

 What we loved most: The nostalgia.